Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 The second year, your plants will bear fruit that is ready for harvest 4 to 6 weeks after they flower.
 When harvesting the berries, gently cut them from the plants leaving a small piece of the stem attached to each fruit like you would a pumpkin.
 Like pumpkins, if you don’t leave any stem, the berry will rot.
 Be sure to cut your berries away from the plants.
 Don’t try to pull them from the plants.
 This will stress the plants and possibly damage them.
 You want strong healthy plants that will continue to bear fruit this year and in succeeding years.

 Birds love strawberries just as much as we do.
 A flock of robins or other berry eating birds can denude your plants in just a few hours.
 To protect your harvest, cover your plants with netting or row covers as soon as they start to develop fruit.

 If you see small round holes in your developing berries, you have a slug or snail problem.
 Slugs and snails live in the mulch that you carefully put down to keep weeds down and hold moisture in the soil.
 The best solution is to pull the mulch away from your plants temporarily until all of the berries ripen and have been harvested.
 You can also handpick the slugs and snails or trap them.

 Another good way to prevent slugs and snails from eating your berries is to use black plastic.
 Lay the plastic over the hill or raised bed completely covering the soil.
 Make holes in it in which to plant your strawberry plants.
-There are several advantages to using black plastic mulch besides denying pests places to hide.
+There are several advantages to using black plastic besides denying pests places to hide.
 It prevents weeds from growing, holds water in the soil and in the spring, warms the soil so that your plants get a headstart on the growing season in the spring.

 © 2016 Caren White